Pros and Cons of Refinancing a Mortgage in Retirement

 The Cons of Refinancing a Mortgage in Retirement

 Refinancing a mortgage in retirement could have some downsides, depending on how you approach it.
-For instance, refinancing for a longer loan term could yield immediate financial relief in the form of lower payments, but you have to consider how sustainable that is for your budget.
+For instance, refinancing for a longer loan term could yield immediate financial relief in the form of lower payments.
+Still, you have to consider how sustainable that is for your budget.
 According to the Social Security Administration, a typical 65-year-old who is retiring can expect to live another 20 years.
-One in four retirees will live past age 90 and one in 10 will live past 95.
+One in three retirees will live to at least age 90, and one in seven will survive to at least age 95.